runZeroInc/runzero-api/README.md

 The OpenAPI generator can be used to create client stubs for most languages:
  - https://openapi-generator.tech/

+The generated stub code in the `go` directory does not relect the current API, and is deprecated.

 Please see the [offical documentation](https://www.runzero.com/docs/organization-api/) for additional information.